Margaret Bonga Fahlstrom: Fahlstrom's background

 Born in Stockholm around 1794, Jacob was said to have left Sweden on a ship with his uncle, and possibly shipwrecked off the British Isles.
 In 1811, he signed a five-year contract with the Hudson's Bay Company and traveled from Stornoway, Scotland to Canada as a cabin boy.
 After completing his apprenticeship at York Factory in Manitoba in 1816, he briefly joined their rivals at North West Company, before leaving them in Sault Ste.
-Marie to work for the American Fur Company.He reportedly worked with the American Fur Company for seven years, and was employed by the company's Fond du Lac Outfit in Duluth as a boatman from 1819 to 1822.
-Around this time, Jacob started traveling with his brigade through Minnesota country to trade with tribes around Leech Lake and Red Lake.
+Marie to work for the American Fur Company.
+He reportedly worked with the American Fur Company for seven years, and was employed by the company's Fond du Lac Outfit in Duluth as a boatman from 1819 to 1822.
+Around this time, Jacob started traveling with his brigade through Minnesota country to trade with native people around Leech Lake and Red Lake.
 He was seen at the mouth of the Minnesota River when the U.S. Army arrived in 1819 to build Fort Snelling.

 Children

 Records suggest that their first child John was born around 1823 at Sandy Lake and that their second child Nancy was born soon after at Lake Superior.
 Another child, Sarah (Sally), was born at Gull Lake.
 They also had a daughter named Jane.

-Over time they would have nine children of African, Ojibwe and Swedish ancestry, two of whom died as young children.
+Over time they would have nine children two of whom died as young children.
 Census records indicate that Cecilia, James and George were born at Lake Superior in 1835, 1837 and 1844, respectively.
 At least one historian has questioned whether this was actually the case, given the long and difficult journey Margaret would have had to make from the Fort Snelling area, where they were based in 1835 and 1837, or from Lakeland, where the Fahlstroms lived in 1844.